National Digital Mental Health Study

 • What are the Apple Watch wear requirements?

-You will be asked to wear your Apple Watch for at least 20 hours each day, which includes during the day and overnight while sleeping.
-You may need to charge your Apple Watch twice (at least partially) during the day to meet the 20-hour requirement.
+You will be asked to wear your Apple Watch for at least 20 hours each day, which includes during the day and while sleeping.
+You will be asked to charge your Apple Watch for at least 2 hours each day to meet the 20-hour requirement.

 • What are the daily charging requirements?